-What follows is not an explanation of how to travel from Hong Kong to Macao but, I hope, a rebuke of the prevailing wisdom about the territory: That it’s not really all that great.
-My Macau day trip from Hong Kong was nothing short of magical—here’s how yours can be, too.
+What follows is not just an explanation of how to take a Macau day trip from Hong Kong, I hope, a rebuke of the prevailing wisdom about the territory: That it’s not really all that great.
+My experience was nothing short of magical—here’s how yours can be, too.

 Why Macau is So Misunderstood

 Within Asia, many travelers assume that Macau is little more than the Las Vegas of the East.
 Outside of Asia, few people even know Macau exists at all; if they do, they probably have the same wrong idea about it as travelers within Asia.
 This presents a problem: If you aren’t already set on visiting Macau, chances are you don’t believe it’s worth visiting at all.